 Compliance with Federal Hazardous Materials Shipping Regulations

-On 3/22/2011, Philip Hanlon, Timothy Slottow, and Stephen Forrest sent the following message to deans, directors, and department heads:
+On 3/21/2014, Jack Hu, Ora Pescovitz, Martha Pollack, and Timothy Slottow sent the following message to deans, directors, and department heads:

-Any campus employee who intends to ship hazardous materials including biological specimens, with or without dry ice, must be trained on the appropriate methods of preparing packages, labeling, marking, and manifesting.
+Any campus employee, who intends to ship hazardous materials, including biological specimens with or without dry ice, must be trained on the appropriate methods of preparing packages, labeling, marking, and manifesting.
 This includes those who prepare paperwork for hazardous materials shipments and those who pack the parcels for shipment.
 Occupational Safety and Environmental Health (OSEH) offers certification training for shippers of hazardous materials, including dry ice.
-For questions or to sign up for training, please call (734) 763-6973 or visit the OSEH website at ww.oseh.umich.edu.
+For questions or to sign up for training please contact OSEH at 647-1143 or www.oseh.umich.edu/research/shipping.shtml.

-We urge you to share this message with all of principal investigators and key staff members who might ship regulated hazardous materials to help make them aware of this regulatory risk.
+We urge you to share this message with all of your principal investigators, key staff members, research fellows and student research assistants who might ship regulated hazardous materials to help make them aware of this regulatory risk.